Skip to content

 scheduler.submit(expensive_function)

-# The will endlessly loop the scheduler
+# This will endlessly loop the scheduler

 @scheduler.on_future_done